jcheng5/leafletDrilldown/README.md

 # leafletDrilldown

 I've been able to successfully implement a drill-down going from country to state/province with an info control that changes on hover, but it's still incredibly buggy.
 For example, I can't quite figure out how to modify the drill-down behavior (using observeEvent) once it's already at the lowest level, state in this case.
-So my app just completely crashes when clicking on a state level polygon.
+So my app just completely crashes when clicking on a state level polygon with the following message:

+  Warning: Unhandled error in observer: missing value where TRUE/FALSE needed observeEvent(input$mymap_shape_click)

 To help, just fork this repo and download the files.
 Once you unzip the two folders with the shape files, it should be fully reproducible.